remix-run/remix/docs/tutorials/blog.md

 If your web dev background is primarily in the last few years you're probably used to creating two things here: an API route to provide data and a frontend component that consumes it.
 In Remix your frontend component is also it's own API route and it already knows how to talk to itself on the server from the browser.
 That is, you don't have to fetch it.

 If your background is a bit farther back than that with Rails, PHP, etc. Then you can think of your Remix routes as backend views using React for templating, but then they know how to seamlessly hydrate in the browser to add some flair.
-It's progressive enhacement realized in its fullest.
+It's progressive enhancement realized in its fullest.

 So let's get to it and provide some data to our component.